glauberss2007/DEVOPS-azure/kubernetes/readme.md

     kind: ReplicaSet

-- Step 24 - Configure Multiple Kubernetes Deployments with One Service
+- Step 24 - Configure Multiple Kubernetes Deployments with One Service Configure multiple pods with difernte APIs for a single service (IP:port)

+Create deplyment environment:

+    kubectl apply -f deployment.yaml

+Delete deployments:

+    kubectl delete deployment hello-world-rest-api

+Edit yaml as example in deployment_multiple.yaml and apply it:

+    kubectl apply -f deployment_multiple.yaml

+use get all comand to confirm that there are 4 pods runing under one service (using the same external IP and port), 2 for API version 1 and 2 for API version 2
+It is possible to specifi all traffic to redirec to an specific service, using "version: xx" in "selector:" of "service" in .yaml file.

 - Step 25 - Playing with Kubernetes Commands - Top Node and Pod
+Display all pods names including namespaces

+    kubectl get pods --all-namespaces

+Display specifics pods

+    kubectl get pods --all-namespaces -l app=hello-world-rest-api

+Display services:

+    kubectl get services --all-namespaces -l

+Display sortin by type:

+    kubectl get services --all-namespaces --sort-by=.spec.type

+PS: its possible to sort by any topic in .yaml file

+Cluster informations and logs:

+    kubectl cluster-info

+Resource use display:

+    kubectl top node
+    kubectl top pod

 - Step 26 - Delete Hello World Deployments
 - Step 27 - Quick Introduction to Microservices - CE and CC
 - Step 28 - Deploy Microservices to Kubernetes